Labs64/netlicensing.io/_posts/2017-11-18-labs64-netlicensing-cyber-monday-2017.md

 ### ... and there is even more

-Additionally, 3 vendor profiles participated in this campaign will be randomly selected and will get **1 Year** Basic Plan for **FREE**.
+Additionally, 3 vendor profiles participated in this campaign will be randomly selected and will get **1-year** Basic Plan for **FREE**.

 *Don't miss these great specials!*